 - Place the casserole on a medium heat and add the dried cranberries, if you are using them.

-- Stir the slurry into the cabbage and heat the cabbage for a few minutes to thicken the glaze.
+- Stir the flour slurry into the cabbage and heat the cabbage for a few minutes to thicken the glaze.

 - Spoon into a serving dish or serve at the table straight from the casserole.